Community. Belonging. Connection.

 I understand the rich history of the communities that have built this city.
 From the labour unions who literally built this city, and still maintain our parks, streets, and libraries, to the Militant Mothers of Raymur and the Lesbian Kiss-In at Joe’s Cafe.
 Vancouverites have a rich and hard-won history that deserves to be accounted for and appreciated.

-I have been an activist in Vancouver for 15 years.
+I have been an activist and community organizer for 20 years.
 Advocating, organizing, and leading within the spaces I’ve been honoured to be invited into.
 I have spent the better part of the last decade building safer spaces for my queer community.
 I have door knocked across Vancouver in every election, at all levels of government, from “Red Square” off the Drive to Fraserview to Kitsilano.
 What I hear in every instance has never changed: people want to feel heard by their Elected Officials, safe in their communities, and connected to each other and this city.

 I want that for all of us.
 It is time for a City Council that listens to residents, appreciates our city’s deep cultural history, and is committed to building a future where we can all thrive.
 I believe that I am that person, and I would be honoured to represent you as OneCity’s next City Councillor.